SureshBabuPV/IdentityEtoE/README.md

 2. Run as Maven Test
 3. Reports are generated in reports folder

+How this test work:

+    1. This test reads data from all xls files - present in testdata folder
+    2. And converts xls data in to two dimensional array of hash table to data provider
+   3.  hash table is passed as a parameter to testng test.

 IDENTITY E2E – Test 4 - Java Exercise